bojanmilevski/gex/README.md

 - [Interfiber's `firefoxext` program written in `C`](https://github.com/Interfiber/firefoxext) for being an inspiration.
 This program is it's spiritual successor. 🙂

-- [lsd](https://github.com/lsd-rs/lsd) for providing a well designed structured code base.
+- [lsd](https://github.com/lsd-rs/lsd) for providing a well designed and structured code base.